hadicse/My-Collection/SQL_SERVER/SQL_QuerysCollection.md

 			SELECT FileName from @tblgetfileList where isFile=1

-			--For Find File List From Local ComputerOR
+--For Find File List From Local Computer
+--OR Using Below Query

 		CREATE TABLE tblgetfileList (excelFileName VARCHAR(100));